AntonTheDev/JSONModelKit/README.md

 #### Simple Example

-Let look as a simple mapping that defined a class below in JSON.
+Let look as a simple mapping that defines a class below in JSON.

 ```
 Input File: JSOModelKit/Mappings/Business.json